Tracy-Ubani/Online-Retail-Dashboard/README.md

 # Insights from Dashboard Charts

 * Customer Analysis: Identify top customers based on total spending, order frequency, and country for targeted marketing campaigns.

-Revenue Trends Over Time: Analyze daily, weekly, and monthly sales trends to identify seasonal patterns and sales spikes.
+* Revenue Trends Over Time: Analyze weekly and monthly sales trends to identify seasonal patterns and spikes.

-* Sales by Weekday: Determine peak sales days to optimize staffing, marketing, and operational strategies.
+* Sales by Month: Determine peak sales Month to optimize staffing, marketing, and operational strategies.

 * Product Performance: Understand which products drive the most revenue and which underperform to enhance inventory and pricing strategies.

 * Country-Level Sales: Evaluate sales performance by country to tailor marketing and expansion strategies to top-performing regions.

-* Monthly and Quarterly Performance: Track sales against targets for informed decision-making on a monthly and quarterly basis.
+* Monthly and Quarterly Performance: Track sales against targets for informed decision-making monthly and quarterly.

-* Weekend vs Weekday Revenue: Compare revenue across weekends and weekdays to inform operational hours and marketing efforts.